The FY 2019 tax rate for the Town of Monson is $18.34 per thousand.

 - Update assessments based upon building permit work and maintain data base for ownership.
 Update Tax maps annually and GIS database Cyclical Inspections.

 What the Assessors Do

 The assessors are required by Massachusetts Law to list and value all real and personal property.
 The valuations are subject to ad valorem taxation on the assessment roll each year.
 The “ad valorem” basis for taxation means that all property should be taxed “according to value”, which is the definition of ad valorem.
 Assessed values in Massachusetts are based on “full and fair cash value”, or 100% of fair market value.

 Assessors are required to submit these vales to the State Department of Revenue for certification every 5 years.
 Fiscal Year 2017 was the most recent certification for Monson.
 In the years between certification, assessors are required to do interim adjustments and maintain the values.

-The Board of Assessors review sales and the market every year and thereby reassesses various areas of the town each and every year where the need is indicated.
+The Board of Assessors review sales and the market every year and reassess various areas of the town every year where the need is indicated.
 This is done so that the property taxpayer pays his or her fair share of the cost of local government, in proportion to the amount of money the property is worth, on a yearly basis rather than every 5 years.

 What the Assessors Don’t Do

 The assessors do not raise taxes.
 The assessors do not make the laws which affect property owners.

 Tax laws are enacted by the Massachusetts Legislature.
 Various guidelines and regulations to implement the legislation are established by the State Department of Revenue.
 The assessors, in short, follow the procedures established by others to set the value of property.
 Value comparable properties through their transactions in the real estate market place.

 The Massachusetts Constitution requires that direct taxes on persons to be proportionately and reasonably imposed.
 In addition, the Declarations of Rights, Part 1, Article 10, requires each individual to bear his fair share of the public expense.